 Fees and Reservations: None.

-This very rough trail is more like a route in some places and requires occasional hands-on scrambling moves as you traverse a chain of rocky summits high above Howe Sound near Vancouver.
+The Trail: The Howe Sound Crest Trail is very rough and difficult.
+Honestly, it is more like a route in some places and requires occasional hands-on scrambling moves as you traverse a chain of rocky summits high above Howe Sound near Vancouver.
 If you’re up for the challenge, the views are worth it.

 Watersprite Lake